 Parish News is a monthly magazine covering the 10 villages which make up the Easters, Rodings and Great Canfield.

 Our editorial team produces an 80 page magazine for the months, February, April, June, August, October and December covering church news, reports from village groups and details of events coming up, plus a whole range of articles of general interest.
-On alternate months, January, March, May, July, September and November the team produce a 40 page magazine which is predominately church news with a variety of contributions.
+On alternate months, January, March, May, July, September and November the team produce a 44 page magazine.

 Parish News is a subscription magazine and costs £10 for the year (12 editions), which includes delivery to your door!
 Or you can buy individual copies from the churches or local shops and pubs at the face value of £1.20.
 All proceeds from Parish News go towards helping to fund our 10 parish churches.